multilingual-malaysian/SRJKC_resources/index.md

 2. Original Chinese text with **Hanyu Pinyin** and **English translation** (PDF file - viewable on browser and downloadable).\
 In the future, more subjects might be added.

+Apart from my materials, I have also tabulated links to more resources prepared by dedicated teachers / parents, they include youtube videos and reference answers to the workbooks.

 #### Other Translated Work
 Apart from this initiative, there are others who invested time and effort in translating SRJKC Chinese textbooks into Malay and into English + Malay.
 If you prefer a physical copy of the translations, you can purchase them from the respective authors (links below):
 - Pinyin + Malay Translation by ***mummy.sjkc.bookstore***.
 Link to the facebook page [here](https://www.facebook.com/search/top?q=mummy.sjkc.bookstore).